- Special to The Washington Times - Tuesday, January 20, 2026

 The fall of Syrian strongman Bashar Assad a year ago has put the future of Russia’s biggest assets in Syria, Khmeimim Air Base and the Tartus naval facility, in doubt.

-Current Syrian President Ahmad al-Sharaa, who has struck up an unlikely alliance with U.S. President Trump, has also promised Russia he will honor previous agreements — leverage for Damascus in Syria’s efforts to convince the Russians to extradite Mr. Assad, who fled to Moscow when his regime fell.
+Syrian President Ahmad al-Sharaa, who has struck up an unlikely alliance with President Trump, has also promised Russia he will honor previous agreements.
+It gives Damascus leverage to persuade the Russians to extradite Mr. Assad, who fled to Moscow when his regime fell.

 Advertisement